 Anonymous proxy

-An intermediary server that hides your real IP address to protect online privacy and anonymity.
+An intermediary server that hides a user's real IP address from destination servers to preserve online anonymity and enhance privacy.